 It’s not hard to see why many Native American tribes considered the ancient sandstone pillars of the Medicine Rocks in southeastern Montana sacred.
 The remote landscape is both peaceful and beautiful, covered with strange geological rock formations.
 In the 1800s, Sioux and Northern Cheyenne camped near these unique perforated rocks, which are filled with holes and tunnels crafted by rainfall and wind over 61 million years.

 The Medicine Rocks site is populated with chained and isolated arches, and caves and spires reaching 80 feet high and 200 feet across.
-Tribes came here searching for medicinal plants to use in their vision quests, as well as lookout points for hunting bison and resting spots while traveling from the Yellowstone River Valley to the Black Hills.
-Later, in 1883, future President Theodore Roosevelt visited the land and wrote, “As fantastically beautiful a place as I have ever seen.”
+Native Americans came here in search of medicinal plants, lookout points for hunting bison, and resting spots while traveling from the Yellowstone River Valley to the Black Hills.
+When future President Theodore Roosevelt visited the area in 1883, he described it as, “as fantastically beautiful a place as I have ever seen.”

 Medicine Rocks is set about 11 miles north of Ekalaka and 30 miles west of both the North Dakota and South Dakota borders.
 The site was privately owned until Carter County, Montana seized the property in the 1930s.
 The state of Montana took over ownership in 1957 and in 1993 it had the site declared a “primitive park.”
 Today, the park is managed by the state Department of Fish, Wildlife and Parks.

 Medicine Rocks State Park is open year-round.
 There are 12 camping sites allowing you to stay between 14 and 30 days.
 A museum is located nearby in Ekalaka, Montana.
 (N 46.04550 W -104.45839) As a designated primitive park, there is no day use fee for Montana residents.
 Non-residents must pay a $6.00 daily entrance fee to any Montana State Park unless they have purchased the annual park passport.